aanhlongg/kakaotalk-nix/README.md

 > This derivation was submitted as a pull request to [nixpkgs](https://github.com/NixOS/nixpkgs/pull/436278/).
 Until it is merged, you can use it directly from this repository.

+A version of this using the [`mkWindowsAppNoCC`](https://github.com/emmanuelrosa/erosanix/tree/master/pkgs/mkwindowsapp) community packaging helper is available on  the [mkwindowsapp](https://github.com/aanhlongg/kakaotalk-nix/tree/mkwindowsapp) branch.

 ---

 ## Usage